Doppler effect: Radar

+Bats use echolocation in a similar way to locate moths.
+The Doppler shift affects the frequency of the wave incident upon the target (moth).
+When the wave is reflected back from the moth to the bat, the moth acts as the wave emitter and the bat as the wave receiver.
+The frequency of the reflected wave is again Doppler-shifted.
+A bat, emitting a wave at the frequency $f$ and flying at $v_\textrm{b}$ towards a moth flying at $v_\textrm{t}$ will detect a final reflected wave with a frequency:

 Medical

 An echocardiogram can, within certain limits, produce an accurate assessment of the direction of blood flow and the velocity of blood and cardiac tissue at any arbitrary point using the Doppler effect.
 One of the limitations is that the ultrasound beam should be as parallel to the blood flow as possible.
 Velocity measurements allow assessment of cardiac valve areas and function, abnormal communications between the left and right side of the heart, leaking of blood through the valves (valvular regurgitation), and calculation of the cardiac output.
 Contrast-enhanced ultrasound using gas-filled microbubble contrast media can be used to improve velocity or other flow-related medical measurements.

 Although "Doppler" has become synonymous with "velocity measurement" in medical imaging, in many cases it is not the frequency shift (Doppler shift) of the received signal that is measured, but the phase shift (when the received signal arrives).

 Velocity measurements of blood flow are also used in other fields of medical ultrasonography, such as obstetric ultrasonography and neurology.
 Velocity measurement of blood flow in arteries and veins based on Doppler effect is an effective tool for diagnosis of vascular problems like stenosis.